-It’s a common problem every winter to get dry skin, flaky legs, and waking up with a soar throat.
+During winter, it’s a common problem to get dry skin, flaky legs, and the worst thing of all, sore throat.
 I used to be affected by this, well I still wake up with a sore throat on extreme days, but nowadays there’s hardly any impact on my legs, arms and face like it used to.

-I decided to go straight on to the main cause of dry skin and fix that, because we all know that it doesn’t matter how much shea butter or body lotion you apply during winter-time, the flakiness will still be there the next day.
+I decided to go straight to the main cause of dry skin and fix it.
+Because we all know that it doesn’t matter how much shea butter or body lotion you apply during winter-time, the flakiness will still be there the next day.
 If we don’t treat the cause then we’re just wasting money on lotion…

-I feel confident enough to say that these methods are guaranteed to work!
+I feel confident enough to say that these methods are guaranteed to work if you follow them.

 ■ Eat watery foods

-Just because it’s winter and it’s cold doesn’t mean you should forget all about raw foods and indulge in cooked.
-Getting your vitamins from fruit and greens are still important, if not even more important during this season.
-Not only do they contain all the vitamins, minerals and antioxidants to keep you sick-free but they also contain precious water content to hydrate your body.
+Just because it’s winter and it’s cold doesn’t mean you should forget all about raw foods.
+Not only do they contain all the vitamins, minerals and antioxidants that help you stay healthy, they also contain precious electrolytes and gel water that helps your body stay hydrated.
 But it’s really not the fruit that does the job, you see…

 When eating cooked food the body has to use up its own water reserve to digest the food.
-One of the reason fruit are so easily digested is because they hardly acquire any digestion because they come with their own water content.
+One of the reason fruit is so easily digested is because they hardly acquire any digestion because they come with their own water content and enzymes.
 The body can just pick up what it needs and waste the rest without compensating with its own tools.

-I always say that drinking isn’t normal, because we humans always seem to mix thirst signals with hunger, and I choke myself to death every time I try to drink.
-Also most of us favor flavored water, unless we’ve been through an extensive workout, then we’ll drink pretty much anything in sight.
+I always say that drinking isn’t normal, because we humans always seem to mix thirst signals with hunger, and I choke myself to death every time I try to drink lol Also most of us favor flavored water, unless we’ve been through an extensive workout, then we’ll drink pretty much anything in sight.
 We are meant to drink what we eat, so don’t forget to indulge in high water content fruits and greens like iceberg lettuce.
 But don’t get me wrong, you should still drink water!

-Winter is the season of not only cooked foods, but also hot beverages, like tea.
+Winter is the season of not only cooked foods but also hot beverages, like tea.
 I’d suggest going for herbal teas that don’t contain caffeine which is very diuretic and taxes the liver.
-Some hot water over ginger and a squeeze of lemon is enough to keep your body warm and moist.
+Some warm water over ginger and a squeeze of lemon are enough to keep your body warm and moist.

 ■ Avoid Foaming Cleansers

-Harsh alkaline foaming cleansers strips down your natural oils that forms an acid mantel and leaves your skin feeling tight and dry.
+Harsh alkaline foaming cleansers strip down your natural oils that form an acid mantel and leaves your skin feeling tight and dry.

 These types of cleansers are even too harsh for oily skin types for they dry out the skin, which in turn makes the skin produce even more oil.
 Avoiding strong alcoholic toners is also advised.

 Look into the gentle oil cleansing method (no steam) or go for low pH cleansers.
-If you suffer from very dry skin you might even want to look into foaming- and sulfate-free cleansers that have hydrating and soothing properties.
+If you suffer from very dry skin you might even want to look into foaming- and sulfate-free cleansers that have more hydrating and soothing properties.

 My formula for treating dry skin: